-Final Exam (10%): The final exam will be similar in format to the written exams, with interpretive and presentational modes incorporated via a reading comprehension exercise and one to two written essays, but it will also include a listening comprehension portion.
+Final Exam (10%): The final exam will be similar in format to the written exams, with interpretive and presentational modes incorporated via a reading comprehension exercise and one to two written essays.
+It will also include a listening comprehension portion.
 The vocabulary and cultural information will primarily be drawn from the last chapters studied; however, the entire range of grammatical material studied throughout the semester will be expected to be utilized.

 Quizzes and Homework (10%): Short announced and unannounced quizzes will be administered regularly over the course of the semester.
 Quizzes may cover any of the course materials including grammar, culture and vocabulary.
 Two short listening comprehension quizzes will be included.
 The format of the quizzes will vary and may include listening to short anecdotes read by the instructor, after which the student would respond to discrete questions about it, or listening to a series of questions posited by the instructor, with the student expected to write their responses to the questions in Spanish.

-Oral Exams (10%): At two points in the semester, students’ oral proficiency will be assessed via a structured, interactive conversation in pairs or trios on a fixed range of topics.
+Oral Exams (10%): At two points in the semester, students’ interpersonal competency and oral proficiency will be assessed via a structured, interactive conversation in pairs or trios on a fixed range of topics.
 Students will be asked to converse about their personal interests as well as discussing current events and relevant topics of interest.
 Students will be graded individually, based upon their accuracy, the content and fluidity of their conversation, and their contribution to the conversation.

 Blog (10%): Students will complete a series of Blog posts during the first half of the semester.
 Depending on the topic, these posts may be informal and interactive with other students or formal and submitted directly to the instructor.
 Specific details will be distributed separately.